Firstyear/prd-blog/blog_source/2023/02/02/how_hype_will_turn_your_security_key_into_junk.rst

 In 2022 Apple annouced their passkeys feature on MacOS/iOS allowing the use of touchid/faceid as a webauthn authenticator similar to your security key.
-Probably quite wisely, rather than calling them "touchid" or "credentials" or "authenticators" apple chose to have a nicer name for users.
+Probably quite wisely, rather than calling them "touchid" or "credentials" or "authenticators" Apple chose to have a nicer name for users.
 Honestly passkeys is a good name rather than "webauthn authenticator" or "security key".
-It evokes a similar though to passwords which people are highly accustomed to, while also being different enough with the 'key' to indicate that it operates in a different way.
+It evokes a similar concept to passwords which people are highly accustomed to, while also being different enough with the 'key' to indicate that it operates in a different way.

-The problem (from an external view) is that passkeys was a branding or naming term of something - but overnight authentication thought leaders needed to be on the hype.
+The problem (from an external view) is that passkeys was a branding or naming term of something - but overnight authentication thought leaders needed to be *on the hype*.
 "What is a passkey?".
-Since Apple didn't actually define it, this left a void for our thought leaders to answer than question for users hungry to know "what indeed is a passkey?".
+Since Apple didn't actually define it, this left a void for our thought leaders to answer that question for users hungry to know "what indeed is a passkey?".

 As a creator of a relying party and the webauthn library for Rust, we defined passkeys as the name for "all possible authenticators" that a person may choose to use.
 We wanted to support the goal to remove and eliminate passwords, and passkeys are a nice name for this.

+Soon after that, some community members took to referring to passkeys to mean "credentials that are synchronised between multiple devices".
+This definition is at the least, not harmful, even if it doesn't express that there are many possible types of authenticators that can be used.

 Some months later a person took the stage at FIDO's Authenticate conference and annouced "a passkey is a resident key".
 Because of the scale and size of the platform, this definition has